Senior Solutions Insurance Agency

 • Home health care

-In general, Part B has a monthly premium and it's based on your income from two years ago.
+In general, Part B (Medical Insurance) has a monthly premium and it's based on your income from two years ago.
 Part B will help to cover:

 • Clinical research